GSA-TTS/tts-tech-operations/how_we_work/ops_rotation.md

 You don't have to have the answers to all the questions, but you should ensure all the questions get answers.

+## Pull Request Monitoring
+During ops-rotation you are responsible for moving Pull Requests forward for the TTS handbook and all tech portfolio repositories.
+By forward we mean nudging others to review, reviewing and commenting, and/or merging when ready.
+We've created a [Pull Request Board](https://github.com/orgs/18F/projects/19) to manage them, please review new Issues at the start of your rotation and organize the board based on their review status.

 ### Slack Channels

 | Channel name                 |                                                                  Responsibility                                                                   |